mmubayi/food-website/README.md

 This project was created using HTML and CSS for my Human Computer Interaction class.

-Currently, only Wellesley students can view the website [here](http://cs.wellesley.edu/~mmubayi/CS220/hw1.html).
-Working on this!
+View the website [here](https://mmubayi.github.io/food-website/) here.

 Planning to:
 - add more recommendations